Local Statistics for Generative Image Detection: Abstract

 \section{Abstract}

 Diffusion models (DMs) are generative models that learn to synthesize images from Gaussian noise.
 DMs can be trained to do a variety of tasks such as image generation and image super-resolution.
-Researchers have made significant improvement in the capability of synthesizing photorealistic images in the past few years.
+Researchers have made significant improvements in the capability of synthesizing photorealistic images in the past few years.
 These successes also hasten the need to address the potential misuse of synthesized images.
-In this paper, we highlight the effectiveness of computing local statistics, as opposed to global statistics, in distinguishing digital camera images from DM-generated images.
-We hypothesized that local statistics should be used to address the spatial non-stationarity problem in images.
-We show that our approach produced promising results and it is also robust to various perturbations such as image resizing and JPEG compression.
+In this paper, we highlighted the effectiveness of Bayer pattern and local statistics in distinguishing digital camera images from DM-generated images.
+We further hypothesized that local statistics should be used to address the spatial non-stationarity problems in images.
+We showed that our approach produced promising results for distinguishing real images from synthesized images.
+This approach is also robust to various perturbations such as image resizing and JPEG compression.